-Enormous thank you to everyone who attended our release into the wild; in-person, virtually, or in spirit.
+Enormous thank you to everyone who attended our release into the wild, the First-Ever Bullhorn Fest, in-person, virtually, or in spirit.
 We couldn’t have asked for a better day!

 Here are just a few of the great things that happened: